Full House (Armenian TV series): Season 5 (2016)

-It turns out that the people of Full House accidentally return at the same time and unexpectedly find out that the apartment was bought by Diaspora Armenians.
-Solving this problem, Tamara hands over the apartment to the Fullhousians again, this time on such terms that the Fulhousians agree to live under the same floor again, except for Mushegh, who wants to leave the apartment at all costs.
+It turns out that the people of Full House accidentally return at the same time after leaving the apartment and unexpectedly find out that the apartment was bought by Diaspora Armenians.
+Solving this problem, Tamara hands over the apartment to the Fullhousians again, this time on such terms that the Fulhousians agree to live on the same floor again completely free.
+Mushegh, who didn't like that idea at all, wants to leave the apartment at all costs.
 But Mushegh's son suddenly appears.
 Meeting his only heir 14 years later, it becomes Mushegh's main task to prove to his son that he can be a caring father.